didiersmith/steve/chapters/the-corp-conundrum.md

 He heard his dad swear, followed by the clunk of his headset being slammed down onto a desk.
 Then, silence.

 Well, Xavier figured, it would be nice to have his thoughts to himself again.
-With any luck, this Allen guy wouldn't be be so intrusive.
+With any luck, this Allen guy wouldn't be so intrusive.